-The increase in general and administrative expenses was primarily due to expenses incurred in the further development of the IT infrastructure, higher professional fees, and the continuing high levels of investments.
+The considerable increase in general and administrative expenses is due primarily to expenses incurred in the further development of the IT infrastructure, higher professional fees, and other investments.

 The rents relate mainly to the rent paid for office buildings used by the tied agents (branch managers).
 This rental is recovered from the tied agents.
 The average remaining term of these rental contracts is 5.9 years.
 In addition, rent is also paid for the office buildings.